Online access to this book is restricted to the University of Kentucky community.

 "Dick lends the personalities and events so much emotional colour that his book is as compulsively readable as a biography."—Sight and Sound

 "Dick has composed an authoritative account of Paramount Pictures Corporation and accomplished the not inconsiderable feat of making it read less like business and more like history."—Washington Times

 Film and Media Studies

 Dick, Bernard F., "Engulfed: The Death of Paramount Pictures and the Birth of Corporate Hollywood" (2001).
 Film and Media Studies.
-Book 16.
+16.